27 pomegranate recipes

 Make the most of this sweet-sour fruit with with our easy recipes – mix the seeds into salads, meat and couscous dishes, or sweeten sauces, desserts and drinks with pomegranate molasses and juice

 Looking for pomegranate recipes?
-We’ve got plenty of inspiration for using the raw pomegranate seeds, juice and molasses in a range of colourful and delicious recipes, including pomegranate salads and pomegranate chicken.
-Also check out our Middle Eastern meze recipes for more ideas.
+We've got plenty of inspiration for using the raw pomegranate seeds, juice and molasses in a range of colourful and delicious recipes, including pomegranate salads and pomegranate chicken.
+Also check out our Middle Eastern meze recipes and healthy fruit recipes.

 What are pomegranates?

-Pomegranates are round, shiny fruits originally grown between Northern India and Iran.
-They have a hard outer shell which can be cut open to reveal red jewel-like sacs filled with sweet, juicy flesh and white pithy seeds.
+Pomegranates are round, shiny fruits originally grown between northern India and Iran.
+They have a hard outer shell that can be cut open to reveal red jewel-like sacs filled with sweet, juicy flesh and white, pithy seeds.
 They are highly nutritious and renowned for their antioxidant properties.

 How to cut a pomegranate

 Learn how to cut a pomegranate and extract the seeds with our step-by-step instructions:

 1. Cut the pomegranate in half along its circumference.